With over 30 years of experience as a carpenter, I'm an expert at building roofs and housing fixtures.

 1. What Is a Gable and Porch Roof?

 Gable roof: The most common porch roof is a gable roof.
 The gable roof is a triangle-shaped roof that projects along a ridge down the center of the enclosure.
-The sides are sloped at a particular pitch rise over run in order to shed snow and water.
+The sides are sloped rise over run at a particular pitch in order to shed snow and water.
 This type of roof consists of two roof sections sloping in opposite directions, placed such that the highest, horizontal edges meet to form the roof ridge.
-This is the classic, most common roof shape in parts of the world with cold or temperate climates.
+This is the most common, classic roof shape in parts of the world with cold or temperate climates.